Kremlin-ordered truce is uncertain amid suspicion of motives

 The Institute for the Study of War agreed that the truce could be a ruse allowing Russia to regroup.

-Washington says it is prepared to keep backing Ukraine’s war effort.
-On Friday, the U.S. was due to announce nearly $3 billion in military aid for Ukraine — a massive new package that was expected for the first time include several dozen Bradley fighting vehicles.
+Washington says it's prepared to keep backing Ukraine’s war effort.
+On Friday, the U.S. was due to announce nearly $3 billion in military aid for Ukraine — a major new package that was expected for the first time to include several dozen Bradley fighting vehicles.

 The ill-feeling between the warring sides showed no signs of abating, despite the backdrop of Christmas.